connorburns19/TechConferenceSystem/README.md

 from a 70% in Phase 1 to an 88% in Phase 2.

 # How to Use

-To test the user interface, RUN DEMO.JAVA located in the UserLogin package.
+(Use src folder in Phase 2 for final project) To test the user interface, RUN DEMO.JAVA located in the UserLogin package.
 You will be prompted to input a valid email address and a password.
 Existing users and their log in credentials are stored in Users.json in the Resources package.
 If the inputted credentials do not match any existing user, you will be prompted to try again.